osotechie/pyaapalarmmodule/README.md

-# pyaapalarmmodule
+# pycrowipmodule
-Async API library for ArrowHead Alarm Systems (IP and Serial Modules) for use with Home Assistant Custom Component: ha_aapalarmsystem
+Async API library for ArrowHead Alarm IP and Serial Modules...
+The module should be using AAP Firmware for open smart home applications.

+This library is written for homeassistant custom component...